 As both a fan and critic of comedy, I’ve been accused over the years of either being too much of a Denver comedy booster or too hard on certain performers.
 With that in mind, you’ll either scoff or feel like applauding when I say that the inaugural High Plains Comedy Festival was a smashing success.

 The event began with a surprisingly large 4 p.m.
-Friday crowd for Andrew Orvedahal’s “The Narrators” storytelling podcast recording at the Hi-Dive, then found its stand-up footing when the first of the weekend’s 2-hour stand-up blocks began at the Hi-Dive at 6 p.m.
-Host Christie Buchele mockingly damned festival organizers Adam Cayton-Holland and Andy Juett for putting her on a stage with such steep steps, since Buchele has cerebral palsy and needed to navigate them each time a comic came on and off.
+Friday crowd for Andrew Orvedahal’s “The Narrators” storytelling-podcast recording at the Hi-Dive, then found its stand-up footing when the first of the weekend’s two-hour stand-up blocks began at the Hi-Dive at 6 p.m.
+Host Christie Buchele mockingly damned festival organizers Adam Cayton-Holland and Andy Juett for putting her on a stage with such steep steps, since Buchele has cerebral palsy and needed to navigate them each time a comic finished.

-Despite the venue not knowing exactly what to do about the bright lights in the back (at first) and the crowd noise at the bar (throughout), comics like “Propaganda” host Matt Monroe and “Arguments and Grievances” host Kevin O’Brien killed with bits about dads and Elmer’s glue before Comedy Works headliner Troy Walker ruled the crowd with his jokes about food purses, “magic Negroes” and being a Colorado native.
+Despite the venue not knowing exactly what to do about the bright lights in the back (at first) and the crowd noise at the bar (throughout), comics like “Propaganda” host Matt Monroe and “Arguments & Grievances” host Kevin O’Brien whipped up the audience with bits about dads and Elmer’s glue before Comedy Works headliner Troy Walker flattened the crowd with his jokes about food purses, “magic Negroes” and his Colorado native status.

-I walked into the Hornet’s running open mic apparently right after a woman had been restrained by the police for harassing a table of people with a teenage kid (accusing them of being pedophiles), while Brent “the Great” Gill handed over emceeing duties to the portly Aaron Urist (sporting a sweet “Have Too Much Fun!”
+I walked into the Hornet’s running open-mic apparently right after a woman had been restrained by the cops for harassing a table of people with a teenage kid (accusing them of being pedophiles).
+Brent “the Great” Gill then handed over emceeing duties to a portly, razor-sharp Aaron Urist (sporting a sweet “Have Too Much Fun!”
 T-shirt).
 I had never seen Urist before, and his spot-on set was one of the highlights of the night for me.
 “I just got out of an abusive relationship, and boy are my arms tired…” he said to hoots and groans.
 “Hey, you don’t know the context!”
 He also had some of the choicest words of the fest with deadpan lines like, “We can’t govern our intake of things like hot-dog-crust pizza.”

 The daytime events during the Saturday festivities were apparently well-attended, as Marc Maron — in town for a Comedy Works gig and not an official part of the High Plains — stopped by Cayton-Holland’s “My Dining Room Table” podcast recording at the Hi-Dive the next afternoon, bringing large crowds with him.